Lagota_premiere_728x90

 (from the collection of Emiliano Echeverría)

-In 1969 Los Van Van released two very popular 4-song EPs, reissued at the end of the year as part of the 12-song LP now available on CD as "Colección: Volume I".
+In 1969 Los Van Van released three very popular 4-song EPs, reissued at the end of the year as part of the 12-song LP now available on CD as "Colección: Volume I".

 Rhythmically, the 1969 group made the transition from changüí 68 to the first incarnation of a style which Formell called songo.
-Conguero Raúl "El Yulo" Cárdenas was already in the band, but Van Van's legendary drummer Changuito (José Luis Quintana) had not yet joined up.
-The original drummer of Los Van Van was Blas Egües, son of the late great Aragón flautist Richard Egües.
+Conguero Raúl "El Yulo" Cárdenas was already in the band, but Van Van's legendary drummer Changuito (José Luis Quintana) had not yet joined begun recording with the group (although there is conflicting anecdotal information that he may have already been playing live with them).
+The original drummer of Los Van Van - and definitely the drummer of the first LP - was Blas Egües, brother of the late great Aragón flautist Richard Egües.